kjhealy/gssr/README.md

   c('https://kjhealy.r-universe.dev', 'https://cloud.r-project.org'))
 ```

+Because the packages have dependencies that are on CRAN, we add CRAN as
+well as the R Universe to the `repos` argument.

 The binary packages will install noticeably quicker than building the
 package from source.
 Plus, you can use `install.packages()` directly.
-To
-install `{gssr}` this way, c

-(Because the packages have dependencies that are on CRAN, we add CRAN as
-well as the R Universe to the `repos` argument.)

 ### Install direct from GitHub